TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 The optimised AC load impedance for the Suppressor-grid will be the ratio of DC Suppressor-grid volts to Plate volts x Plate load impedance.

-load is provided by a fixed resistor the ratio for a Suppressor-grid -
+Suppressor-grid load is provided by a fixed resistor the ratio for a

-DC voltage ratio x one quarter Plate to Plate load impedance
+will be the DC voltage ratio x one quarter Plate to Plate load impedance

 When used in an OPTIMISED ULTRA LINEAR © configuration as shown above, it will also will be loaded by the tapped primary winding on the output transformer.
 The AC load impedance will be determined by the ratio of the physical gap between the Cathode and Suppressor-grid compared to the Cathode to Plate, as applicable - nominally 75% of the Plate to Plate load.